Aaron Judge Preview, Player Props: Yankees vs. Nationals

-Aaron Judge, with a slugging percentage of .444 in his past 10 games -- including three home runs -- will be in action for the New York Yankees against the Washington Nationals, with MacKenzie Gore on the hill, August 23 at 7:05 PM ET.
+The New York Yankees, including Aaron Judge (.333 on-base percentage in past 10 games, 73 points below season-long percentage), take on starting pitcher Patrick Corbin and the Washington Nationals at Yankee Stadium, Thursday at 1:05 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Nationals.
+In his last appearance, he hit three homers in his last appearance (going 3-for-4) against the Nationals.

 Aaron Judge Game Info & Props vs. the Nationals